sinergy/ykquiz/README.md

 ### Q7.
 What is ANR?
 When does ANR occur?
 ANR is the abbreviation of "**Application Not Responding**".
 An ANR occurs if an application cannot respond to user input event such as key press or screen touch event in 5 seconds or a `BroadcastReceiver` hasn't finished executing in 10 seconds.

 ### Q8.
 Your photo-sharing app displays a system notification when the user receives a photo.
 Your app should display the photo when the user taps the notification.
 Which of the following do you need to attach to the Notification object that you pass to NotificationManager?
-Please give a example code for this.
+Please give an example code for this.
 We should attach a `PendingIntent` instance to the `Notification` object.
 For example:
 ```java
 public final static String MESSAGE = "message";